 How do I verify my VPN is protecting me correctly in Edge?

 Run IP and DNS leak tests after connecting to the VPN.
 Verify your IP matches the VPN server location and that DNS requests are resolving through the VPN, not your local ISP.
 Also check for WebRTC leaks.
-What is the use of edge vpn for secure remote access, edge computing, and private network extension
+How to setup vpn on edgerouter 2026

 Is Edge better integrated with Microsoft services than Chrome?